Troy-Griffin/find-fasteners/README.md

 # 6. Model Training

 The model was trained using transfer learning based off of the ResNet-18 CNN (Convolutional Neural Network).
-The data for the model was captured using the handy tool from [tutorial](https://www.youtube.com/watch?v=2XMkPW_sIGg&t=1s) created by [dusty-nv](https://github.com/dusty-nv) at NVIDIA.
+The data for the model was captured using the handy tool from the [tutorial](https://www.youtube.com/watch?v=2XMkPW_sIGg&t=1s) created by [dusty-nv](https://github.com/dusty-nv) at NVIDIA.

 # 7. Run the Script